dhis2/dhis2-docs/src/sysadmin/installation.md

 # If on, an operation will be performed asynchronously at every connection checkin to verify that the connection is valid. (default: on)
 connection.pool.test.on.checkin = on

-# Defines the query that will be executed for all connection tests
+# Determines the query that will be executed for all connection tests
 connection.pool.preferred.test.query = select 1

-#Configure the number of helper threads used by dhis2 for jdbc operations. (default: 3)
+# Determines the number of helper threads used by dhis2 for jdbc operations. (default: 3)
 connection.pool.num.helper.threads = 3

-# Database datasource pool type.
-Supported pool types are:
+# Database connection pool type, supported types are 'c3p0' (default), 'hikari', 'unpooled'
-#
-# * c3p0 (default): For information see https://www.mchange.com/projects/c3p0/
-#
-# * hikari: For information see https://github.com/brettwooldridge/HikariCP
-#
-# * unpooled: Some implementations might want to have more control over the pooling and database cluster architecture
-# (e.g., using PgBouncer as pool manager behind HAProxy for load balancing).
-In these cases, the internal pool is un-necessary
-# and gets in the way.
 db.pool.type=c3p0

 # ----------------------------------------------------------------------